Melanie Klein: Clinical significance

+Envy can jeopardize the therapeutic relationship and the healing process because the patient becomes unable to accept the analyst's help.
+In the therapeutic process, the analysis of envious feelings and the development of the capacity for gratitude are key to successful treatment.

+Klein's concepts still hold great importance in contemporary psychoanalytic practice, especially in the treatment of severe personality disorders and narcissistic structures.
+Clinicians use Klein's conceptual framework to understand and work with the patient's envious feelings.

 Influence on feminism

-In Dorothy Dinnerstein’s book The Mermaid and the Minotaur (1976) (also published in the UK as The Rocking of the Cradle and the Ruling of the World), drawing from elements of Sigmund Freud’s psychoanalysis, particularly as developed by Klein, Dinnerstein argued that sexism and aggression are both inevitable consequences of child rearing being left exclusively to women.
-As a solution, Dinnerstein proposed that men and women equally share infant and child care responsibilities.
+In Dorothy Dinnerstein's book The Mermaid and the Minotaur (1976) (also published in the UK as The Rocking of the Cradle and the Ruling of the World), drawing from elements of Sigmund Freud's psychoanalysis, particularly as developed by Klein, Dinnerstein argued that sexism and aggression are both inevitable consequences of child-rearing being left exclusively to women.
+Klein concluded that the infant's first and major concern is fear of being annihilated by the anger it feels, for example, when it is frustrated by the mother.
+As a solution, Dinnerstein proposed that men and women equally share infant and childcare responsibilities.
+She argues that if men shared childcare equally with women, they would be equally involved in the phantasies associated with infancy's paranoid and depressive worries.
+There would then be no way out of dealing with these anxieties and creating a more realistic attitude toward both men and women.
 This book became a classic of U.S. second-wave feminism and was later translated into seven languages.

-Feminists critical of Klein’s work have drawn attention to an unwarranted assumption of a natural causality connecting sex, gender and desire, stereotypical gender descriptions and in general a prescriptive normative privileging of heterosexual dynamics.
+Feminists critical of Klein's work have drawn attention to an unwarranted assumption of a natural causality connecting sex, gender and desire, stereotypical gender descriptions and in general a prescriptive normative privileging of heterosexual dynamics.